Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_2.rst

 .. note::

-    There are many use cases in which variable interpolation is not the correct approach to use.
-When a parameter **must always** be derived from other settings, then it shouldn't be up to the CLI user to do this in a config file.
+    There are many use cases in which variable interpolation is not the correct approach.
+When a parameter **must always** be derived from other settings, it shouldn't be up to the CLI user to do this in a config file.
 For example, if the data and model both require ``batch_size`` and must be the same value, then :ref:`cli_link_arguments` should be used instead of interpolation.